Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 ```
-## Information gathering - also the same if you call it OSNIT
+## Open Source Information gathering - also the same if you call it OSNIT

 `www.bugcrowd.com` - finding websites to hack who would pay you
 `hunter.io` gives insights regarding the email password